 Few countries have also expanded their registration drive to automatically register high schoolers and add their names to the voter roll once they’ve reached voting age.

 Campaigners need to work within the confines of policy to make sure that supporters register to vote and get to the polls on election day.
-We’ll look at the strategies that are proven to be most effective at turning out voters.
+We’ll look at the strategies that are proven to be most effective at strengthening voter participation and show you how to increase voter turnout.

 Why don’t people vote?